arirusso/topaz/README.md

 sequencer = Sequencer.new
 ```

-The simplest application of Topaz is to create a clock to step that sequencer at a given rate.
-Using timing generated internally by your computer, the passed in block will be called repeatedly at 130 BPM
+The Topaz clock can now be used to step that sequencer.
+Timed by Topaz, the passed in block will be called repeatedly at 130 BPM

 ```ruby
 @clock = Topaz::Clock.new(130) { sequencer.step }
 ```

-You may also use another MIDI device to generate timing and control the tempo.
-The unimidi input to which that device is connected can be passed to the Tempo constructor
+A MIDI device can be used to time and control the tempo.
+To accomplish this, pass a [unimidi](https://github.com/arirusso/unimidi) input to the Clock constructor

 ```ruby
 @input = UniMIDI::Input.gets # select a midi input